ABOUT THIS COURSE

 Synopsis of the major TTX

 *Helen is a Person of Interest (POI) in an ongoing investigation.
 She is known as an intermediary linked to an Asian organised crime ring that provide weapons and new identities to criminals and terrorists.
 Wiretapped by security services in another country, trainees are roughly aware of the possible location of a meeting between her and a member of a terrorist organization.
-During the meeting she will set up the basis for the delivery of several passports and she will receive in exchange an initial sum of money.
+During the meeting she will set up the basis for the delivery of several stolen passports and weapons and she will receive in exchange an initial sum of money.

 An Operation de-briefing will follow the exercise.